Canon 200D vs 6D Mark II

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 6D Mark II are two digital cameras that were announced in June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (6D Mark II) sensor.
-The 200D has a resolution of 24 megapixel, whereas the 6D Mark II provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 200D vs Canon 6D Mark II
+Body comparison: Canon 200D vs 6D Mark II

-The physical size and weight of the Canon 200D and the Canon 6D Mark II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 200D and the Canon 6D Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably larger (41 percent) than the Canon 200D.
 Moreover, the 6D Mark II is substantially heavier (69 percent) than the 200D.
 It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.